Delayed diagnosis or treatment of stroke

 Each individual is affected in different ways by a stroke and can have varying symptoms depending on the part of the brain that has been affected and the function of that particular part.
 The severity of these symptoms usually depends on the amount of damage to the brain.

-Unfortunately, a stroke can sometimes be the result of medical negligence.
-The damage to the individual in these cases of medical negligence can often be severe due to the destructive nature of some strokes.
+Unfortunately, a stroke can sometimes be the result of clinical negligence.
+The damage to the individual in these cases of clinical negligence can often be severe due to the destructive nature of some strokes.
 Although any amount of compensation you receive will not make up for the injury you have suffered, it can help to make your life a little easier.

 A stroke can cause a long-term disability and the long-term support required will vary from case to case.
 We have a wide range of contacts with organisations who can help you and can work closely with you.
 These include:

 - Case managers who will assess and organise any support and care you may need;

 - Support workers who will visit you on a regular basis to provide you support and help;